Student Grades 1.103

-- Midterm grade of W (Related Administrative Procedure: 1.202 Schedule Changes and Course Withdrawals):
+- Midterm grade of W (More information can be found in the related Administrative Procedure, Administrative Procedure: 1.202 Schedule Changes and Course Withdrawals):

-- The W grade can be used from the beginning of the section, but should be assigned no later than the midterm due date.
-For sections shorter than 16 weeks, the W should be assigned by the 80% refund date, but no later than midterm.
+- The W grade can be used from the beginning of the section but should be assigned no later than the midterm due date.
+For sections shorter than 16 weeks, the W should be assigned by the 100% refund date, but no later than midterm.

 - Instructors reserve the right to withdraw a student from section prior to the last day to drop due to excessive, unexcused absences or if the student is not actively pursuing completion of the course as stated in the syllabus.

 - Final grades are due by 4:00 p.m. the Monday following the last day a section meets.